ScottKolo/suitesparse-matrix-collection-website/README.md

 bundle exec rails server             # Start the Ruby on Rails server application
 ```

-Once the Rails server starts, you can navigate to localhost:3000 to view the web application running locally.
+Once the Rails server starts, you can navigate in a web browser to localhost:3000 to view the web application running locally.

 ## Test Suite